hollaze/0x03-unity-ui/README.md

 - What the alpha value of a color is
 - How to set and change material colors with scripts
 - What are common accessibility concepts to consider

+### When the project start

+> There is a problem with the Unity UI package, you may need to remove and reinstall it